Is After The Event Insurance Worth Paying For?

 However, a solicitor should carefully consider whether their claimant really needs that cover.
 Any that requires claimants to take out an ATE policy at the start of a claim may not be acting in their best interest.

 In this article, we’ll look at how ATE may be used in personal injury compensation claims.
 Sometimes, such cover may be deemed an appropriate safety net for claimants.
 But do you really need to be sold ATE insurance at the outset of your claim?
-We’ll explain how this is often an outdated view, and a pointless cost burden for claimants.
+We’ll explain how this is often an outdated view – a pointless cost burden for claimants, and sometimes even an outright rip-off scam.

 Why you now pay for ATE in personal injury claims